simran1407/Fintech-Project-2/README.md

 ### *Import requests*

+(impoprts to be added from the notebook)

 ### *We used the following Machine Learning algorithms for our Stock Prediction model.
 1. Decision Trees
 2. Random Forests
 3.

+## *RESULTS FROM THE PREDICTIONS*

+After running the test data on the LSTM model, the predictions were pretty close to the actual readings.
+As you can see in the graph here, the predicted and the actual values are going hand in hand.

+(graphs to be added here)

+### *SOURCES*